 2.34A A Party (or Applicant, as applicable) may register a Generator Unit as a Dual Rated Generator Unit provided that the Regulatory Authorities have given their written consent for the registration of the relevant Generator Unit by the Party (or Applicant) as a Dual Rated Generator Unit.

-2.34B A Party (or Applicant, as applicable may register a Generator Unit as a Demand Side Unit provided that the Regulatory Authorities have given their written consent for the registration of the relevant Generator Unit by the Party (or Applicant) as a Demand Side Unit.
+2.34B A Party (or Applicant, as applicable) may register a Generator Unit as a Demand Side Unit provided that the Regulatory Authorities have given their written consent for the registration of the relevant Generator Unit by the Party (or Applicant) as a Demand Side Unit.

-D
+2.34C A Party (or Applicant, as applicable) may register a Generator Unit as an Aggregated Generator Unit provided that the Regulatory Authorities have given their written consent for the registration of the relevant Generator Unit by the Party (or Applicant) as an Aggregated Generator Unit.

+2.34D The Regulatory Authority concerned may, as a condition of its consent to the registration of a Demand Side Unit or an Aggregated Generator Unit, require the relevant Party (or Applicant as applicable) to enter into a form of Licence or other agreement with the Regulatory Authority; such Licence or agreement having the objective of ensuring that the registrant of the Unit concerned shall be subject to all of the relevant obligations faced by other Generator Units operating in the Single Electricity Market.

 Section 5:

-5.195 An Aggregated Generator may be registered as an Aggregated Generator Unit in accordance with the participation procedure in paragraphs 2.30-2.52 provided that:
+5.195 An Aggregated Generator may only be registered as an Aggregated Generator Unit in accordance with the participation procedure in paragraphs 2.30-2.52.

-The Generator Aggregator has obtained the prior consent of the Regulatory Authorities to the registration of the relevant Aggregated Generator Unit; and

-The Generator Aggregator has entered into an agreement with the relevant Regulatory Authority, whereby the Generator Aggregator agrees to comply with the same obligations in relation to participation in the Single Electricity Market as a licensed generator would be required to comply with.

-5.196 An The Market Operator shall Deregister any Generator Unit that is an Aggregated Generator Unit where the relevant Regulatory Authority terminates the agreement entered into with the relevant Generator Aggregator pursuant to paragraph 5.195.2 following the failure by the relevant Generator Aggregator to remedy a breach of that agreement.
+5.196 Intentionally blank.

 5.197 The Market Operator shall Deregister any Generator Unit that is an Aggregated Generator Unit where that Unit comprises less than two Generators.